 Both Kings Are Usurped And Pushed Out Of The Kingdom, Only To Return TriumphantlyPhoto: Black Panther / Marvel Studios

 While Killmonger's usurpation of T'Challa is more direct (besting his cousin in ritual combat to steal the throne), it still mirrors The Lion King, in which Scar effectively exiles his nephew by convincing Simba his father's death is his fault.
-Of course, in both cases, the rightful king returns to reclaim their throne, overthrowing their paternal relative/usurper.22413Is this similar?
+Of course, in both cases, the rightful king returns to reclaim their throne, overthrowing their paternal relative/usurper.

-Both Heroes Must Be Convinced By Their Love Interests That They Aren't Responsible For Their Father's DeathPhoto: Black Panther / Marvel Studios
+Both Heroes Have To Be Convinced They Are Worthy Of The ThronePhoto: Black Panther / Marvel Studios